-Wet rooms - the essential guide | Wet room ideas | Ideal Home
+Wet rooms – Wet room bathrooms – Wet room ideas – Wet room designs

 - If it’s done properly, your floor (the bit under the tiles) is better protected than it would be in a standard bathroom.

-If a wet room isn’t for you, have a look at our shower room ideas.
+Related: If a wet room isn’t for you, have a look at our shower room ideas

-Disadvantages of a wet room
+Disadvantages of wet rooms

 - In small bathrooms, watch out for wet towels and loo roll caused by spray from the shower.

-- You’ll need a professional fitter to waterproof the room – if it’s not done properly leaking water can cause damage.
+- You’ll need a professional fitter to waterproof the room – if it’s not done properly, leaking water can cause damage.

 - Wet rooms should be tiled from floor to ceiling – and that’s expensive.
 And if you go for porous stone tiles, they may need to be resealed every few months, which is hard work.